waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Goal Prioritizer Agent:** An agent that could take my current state (location, party, goals) and suggest the most logical next objective.
 Could be useful in more open-ended sections of the game.
 - **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle (e.g., number of boulders, switches, barriers) and suggest a high-level strategy or identify potential deadlocks.

-# X. Current Assumptions & Tests
-- **Hypothesis (Falsified):** There is a separate entrance on Route 23 that leads to the eastern, previously inaccessible section of Victory Road 1F.
-- **Test:** Systematically explored all water channels on Route 23.
-- **Conclusion:** Both the northern and southern water channels are dead ends and do not lead to a new entrance.
-The hypothesis is incorrect.

-- **New Hypothesis:** The eastern section of Victory Road 1F is accessed by falling through a hole from an upper floor (2F or 3F).
-- **Test:** Re-enter Victory Road and systematically search floors 2F and 3F for any previously unused `hole` tiles.
-- **Victory Road 1F Tool Failure (Turns ~131950-131970):** A temporary data sync issue (pushed boulder at (6,16) not updated in XML) caused `generate_path_plan` to correctly report 'no path'.
-I incorrectly assumed the tool was broken and implemented a faulty 'fix' to ignore all boulders.
-This led to generating an invalid path through another boulder.
-This was a critical failure in methodology. **Lesson:** Trust the tool's output.
+# X. Victory Road 1F Puzzle Failure (Consolidated)
+I have failed this puzzle multiple times due to a core methodological error: not trusting my tools.
+When `generate_path_plan` reported 'no path', I incorrectly assumed the tool was broken, leading me to implement a faulty 'fix' that ignored boulders.
+The tool was correct; the path was blocked by a boulder (either due to a data sync issue or my own misplay).
+I also incorrectly pushed a boulder that trapped myself, forcing a reset with Dig. **Lesson:** Trust the tool's output.
 If it says 'no path', the reason is a physical obstacle on the map, not a broken tool.
 I must investigate the map state, not gut my tools.

-# XI.
-Self-Assessment & Critical Failures (Turn 131981)
-- **Overwatch Critique Lesson (Tool Trust):** I was critiqued for a major methodological failure on Victory Road 1F.
-A temporary data sync issue (pushed boulder at (6,16) not updating in the XML) caused `generate_path_plan` to correctly report 'no path'.
-Instead of trusting the tool and investigating the map state, I incorrectly assumed the tool was broken.
-I then implemented a faulty 'fix' to ignore all boulders, which led to generating an invalid path through another boulder.
-This was a critical failure in methodology. **Lesson:** Trust the tool's output.
-If it says 'no path', the reason is a physical obstacle on the map (even a temporary data one), not a broken tool.
-I must investigate the map state, not gut my tools.
-- **Strategic Tunnel Vision:** I remained fixated on the unsolvable western boulder puzzle for dozens of turns, failing to pivot to the correct eastern puzzle.
-I must be more flexible and willing to abandon a failing strategy much sooner.
+I also demonstrated strategic tunnel vision by fixating on an unsolvable approach and must be more willing to abandon a failing strategy.